 “The net effect is as though adipocytes are full up and resisting further fat storage.
 Thus, in the postprandial period especially, there is an excess flux of circulating lipid metabolites that would normally have been absorbed by adipose tissue.
 This situation leads to fat deposition in other tissues.
 Accumulation of triacylglycerol in skeletal muscles and in liver is associated with insulin resistance.”
 (Source: Frayn, KN.
 Adipose tissue and the insulin resistance syndrome.)

 It’s the same with muscle cells and your liver, with regard to glycogen: once the glycogen storage capacity is full, it’s full.
 Ain’t no more room at the inn.
 Your liver and muscle cells aren’t “resistant” to insulin; they just can’t store any more glucose because they’re already at max capacity.

 Dr. Fung uses the analogy of the Tokyo “subway pushers” shoving commuters into already crammed-full train cars, although he describes it in relation to putting more glucose, rather than fat, into cells.
 The principle is the same.
-(Dr. Fung’s book, is absolutely excellent.
+(Dr. Fung’s book, The Diabetes Code is absolutely excellent.
 Read it soonest.)

 Here’s what we’re talking about, in more formal language:

 “The adipose tissue expandability hypothesis can be stated as follows; adipose tissue has a defined limit of expansion for any given individual.
 As an individual gains weight a point will eventually be reached when their adipose tissue can no longer store more lipid.
 Once adipose tissue storage capacity is exceeded then net lipid flux to non-adipose organs will increase and lipids will begin to be deposited ectopically.
 Ectopic lipid accumulation in cells such as myocytes hepatocytes and beta cells then causes toxic effects such as insulin resistance and apoptosis.
 Adipose tissue mass by itself is unlikely to be the driving factor linking obesity to diabetes.
 If there was a simple and direct correlation between adipose tissue mass and insulin sensitivity, all individuals would become diabetic at the same adipose tissue mass.
 However, on an individual level this is not true, some relatively lean individuals become insulin resistant whereas some very obese individuals do not.”
 (Source: Virtue S, Vidal-Puig A. Adipose tissue expandability, lipotoxicity and the Metabolic Syndrome--an allostatic perspective.)

 With all this in mind, let’s take a closer look at the PFT in action, as we address the 5 points above.